ItsJustThomas/trmnl-anki/README.md

 # TRMNL Anki

 TRMNL Anki is an add-on/plugin combination that allows a TRMNL to display your Anki flashcards.
 It supports multiple instances and mashups.
+It requires a [TRMNL](https://usetrmnl.com/?ref=justthomas) with developer edition.

 ![Screenshot of TRMNL mashups with two instances of TRMNL Anki](https://raw.githubusercontent.com/ItsJustThomas/trmnl-anki/refs/heads/main/screenshot.png)